-A key component of Oak’s learning is collaboration.
+A key component of learning at The Oaks is collaboration.
 In small groups, students develop interpersonal skills through interaction and “doing,” while developing solutions to real-world problems.
 Exposure to and understanding of diverse perspectives develop higher-level thinking and communication.
 Students learn to respect and value the contributions of each team member and also learn skills for resolving conflict when they arise.

-The learning is beyond memorizing content and is more about exploring ideas, using reasoning abilities, thinking about misconceptions, and gaining deeper degrees of understanding.
+Reflecting upon one’s own learning enriches growth and fosters intellectual development.
+Giving students opportunities to think about their thinking makes their learning more “visible.”
+Learning at The Oaks goes beyond memorizing content and is more about exploring ideas, using reasoning abilities, thinking about misconceptions, and gaining deeper degrees of understanding.
 Using thinking routines and documentation of learning, students are able to reflect on how and why their thinking has changed.

 Students share their learning and work through culminating events.
 Through performances, exhibits, and guided classroom tours, students share their powerful and meaningful learning moments throughout the year.
 These culminating events help us gain a better understanding of what and how our students are learning.
 They are also fun as families, buddies, and other students gather together to enjoy the excitement in their work.

 The physical environment is an extraordinary resource for a student’s learning experience.
 It is, in effect, another teacher for students.
-In addition to the indoor classrooms, Oaks' students benefit from outdoor and physical learning experiences.
-Students can move freely in an open space, explore surroundings with their bodies and their minds, engage in discussions, observe and reflect about their learning.
+In addition to the indoor classrooms, students at The Oaks benefit from outdoor and physical learning experiences.
+Students can move freely in an open space, explore surroundings with their bodies and their minds, engage in discussions, observe, and reflect upon their learning.